- Our Community

-On structural fires and emergency medical aid calls, the airport fire department activates mutual aid responses from the City of Everett, Snohomish County Fire District 1, and City of Mukilteo.
+On structural fires and emergency medical aid calls, the airport fire department activates mutual aid responses from the City of Everett, South County Fire, and City of Mukilteo.
 This arrangement provides crew strength and paramedic level medical care at Paine Field.

-The airport hosts Air Side Drills quarterly.
+The airport hosts air side drills quarterly.
 These drills are quick evolutions using our mutual resources without having to take them out of service and may involve a small fire in a hangar to simulate an aircraft with a collapsed landing gear.
 The drills allow our mutual aid partners an opportunity to become familiar with the unique rules encountered while driving in the same space as planes fly.
-The Cities of Everett and Mukilteo, Fire District 1 and The Boeing Fire Department are regular players in these Air Side Drills.
+The Cities of Everett and Mukilteo, South County Fire and The Boeing Fire Department are regular players in these air side drills.

 In an emergency, dial 911 to receive fire, medical or safety/security assistance.